Updated April 24, 2026

 Licensing & Certification

-No state requires a license to work as a health information technician, but the RHIT credential has become the industry standard.
-Most hospitals, health systems, and insurance companies expect RHIT certification for employment — it signals you understand both medical terminology and federal compliance requirements.
+No state requires a license to work as a health information technician, but the RHIT credential has become the industry standard — most hospitals, health systems, and insurance companies expect it for employment.

 CredentialStatusCostRenewal